28 Nov 9 Point Career Change Checklist to help you evaluate your Career Change Decision

 First on your career change checklist must be money matters!

 1. Get the most important question out of the way first.
 Do you have a cushion of savings to tide you over the first 12-18 months of your career change?
 This is a question that needs to be tackled head on.
 Too many would be career changers either get paralysed with fear at this question or plunge into career change without thinking enough about it.
 Neither approach is ideal.
 Depending on the kind of career change you want to make, plan for at least 12-18 months of work being slow and money not coming in.
 So you would need to have a kitty of savings to see you through this phase.

 Your career change checklist should include taking stock of financial resources

 This holds true even if you are switching out of a role into another full-time role in a different domain.
 Chances are that you would need some ramp up time to start performing and delivering the goods in the new role.
 During this time, having savings cushions you against any unforeseen circumstances.

 At the same time, don’t agonize over savings so much that you hold yourself back from making a career change.
 That may prove worse over the longer term.
-If you have a 12-18 month runway, then give yourself the permission to consider career change.
+If you have a 12-18 month runway, then tick this item off your career change checklist.

 4. How wide is your network?
 A career change can be tricky and in the worst possible scenario it may not work.
 If that happens, how quickly you can bounce back from it will depend on the strength of your network.
 If you happen to know only very few people, and mostly from exactly your organization/domain, chances are it becomes more difficult to retrace.
 And even if your career change decision takes off to a good start, sustaining the momentum and growing in your career, will require you to widen your network in a conscious and deliberate way.